turingschool-examples/challenges/rails-mini-project.markdown

 ### Project Option 1: IdeaBox

 Let's create an app to record your ideas.
+Host your app live on Heroku.

 #### Categories